dmbarbour/Sirea/README.md

 Here `Maybe a` represents activity of the signal.
 The signal is `Nothing` while inactive.

 This is very generic.
 It allows me to represent continuous signals such as the position of a thrown baseball over time (including interpolation).
 It's actually a bit too generic, able to represent a lot of nonsense values, such as instantaneous events (which RDP forbids).
-Such a representation would be difficult and inefficient to work with.
-It takes symbolic analysis to perform precise computations on curved values.
-A lot of algorithms are non-deterministic on arbitrary signals due to discrete sampling (e.g. Euler method for integrals).
+Such a representation would be difficult and inefficient to work with, and opaque to symbolic analysis.
+Symbolic analysis is necessary for precise computations on curvy values.
+A lot of algorithms are non-deterministic on continuous-valued signals due to discrete sampling (e.g. Euler method for integrals).

 To avoid this complication in the normal case, Sirea favors discrete varying signals as the primary signal model.
-A well behaved discrete varying signal will only change at specific times, and will hold each value for a rational period of time. (*Note:* by "discrete varying" I do not mean a continuous signal that has been discretely sampled; rather, precise representation of a signal that naturally varies discretely.)
+A well behaved discrete varying signal will only change at specific times, and will hold each value for a rational period of time. (*Note:* by "discrete varying" I do not mean a continuous signal that has been discretely sampled; rather, precise representation of a signal that naturally varies discretely.
+Since many value types are discrete - e.g. strings, integers - they can only vary discretely.)
 The representation in Sirea looks close to:

     type Sig a = (Maybe a, [(T,Maybe a)]) -- not actually used